nondejus/AwesomeUnityCommunity/README.md

 * [Weaver](https://github.com/ByronMayne/Weaver) - Weaver is a code weaving framework built right into Unity Engine.
 Based heavily off of Fody.
 * [MOBA_CSharp_Unity](https://github.com/yasgamesdev/MOBA_CSharp_Unity) - Framework for MOBA games.
 The server does not depend on Unity.
 Run on Linux.
 * [EasyMOBA](https://github.com/nidaynere/easymoba) - MOBA game template for Unity.
+* [RPGCore](https://github.com/Fydar/RPGCore) - RPGCore is a framework for producing RPG games and mechanics in Unity.
 * [UniversalUnityHooks](https://github.com/UserR00T/UniversalUnityHooks) - A framework designed to hook into and modify methods in unity games via dlls.
 * [ScriptableObject Architecture](https://github.com/DanielEverland/ScriptableObject-Architecture) - Makes using Scriptable Objects as a fundamental part of your architecture in Unity super easy. (#PATTERNS)
 * [UDBase](https://github.com/KonH/UDBase) - Module-based game template for Unity.
 Modules in UDBase are called Controllers, their implementation can be replaced without changing your project source code.